parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

         /data/ml-latest-small /data/myratings.csv
 ```

+Any remaining arguments are passed to `spark-submit`.

 ### Tweaking the Benchmark

-Any arguments after the two mandatory ones are passed to spark-submit and can
-be used to tweak execution.
-For example, to ensure that Spark has enough memory
-allocated to be able to execute the benchmark in-memory, supply it with
---driver-memory and --executor-memory arguments:
+Any arguments after the two mandatory ones are passed to spark-submit and used to tweak execution.
+For example, to ensure that Spark has enough memory allocated to be able to execute the benchmark in memory, supply it with --driver-memory and --executor-memory arguments:

 ```sh
     $ docker run --volumes-from movielens-data cloudsuite/in-memory-analytics \